carlogithub/Presentazioni/template/md/sidebar/PITCHME.md

 @title[Questions]

 @snap[north-west]
-Questions 1/2
+Questions
 @snapend

 @snap[south-west list-content-concise span-100]
 @ol
-- What is the long term sustainability of the indecis website?
+- What is the long term sustainability of the indecis website-s?
-- Why have you started from the data rather than from the users?
 - Governance: What role do users play in the shaping of the project?
 - Why don't you work on embedding climate indices services into other apps?